Almost contact 5-folds are contact: Vertical Deformation.

 Thus we obtain the families of overtwisted disks required to apply Theorem \ref{thm:eliash}.
 The vertical deformation is described using a suitable cell decomposition of the base $\CP^1$.
 The vertical contact condition is ensured progressively above the 0--cells, the 1--cells and the 2--cells.

-\subsection{Adapted families.}
+\subsection{Adapted families}

 Let $(f,C)$ be an almost contact fibration.
-A finite set of oriented immersed connected curves $T$ in $\CP^1$ will be called an adapted family for $(f,C)$ if it satisfies the following properties: \begin{itemize} \item[-] The image of the set of critical values $f(C)$ is part of $T$.
-Let $C_i$ denote the image of each of the components of $C$. \item[-] Given any element $c\in T$, there exists another element of $c'\in T$ having a non--empty intersection\footnote{In case $c$ has a self--intersection, then $c'=c$ is allowed.} with $c$.
-Any two elements of $T$ intersect transversally. \end{itemize} Let $|T|\subset\CP^1$ be the underlying set of points of the elements of $T$.
-The elements of an adapted family $T$ that are not of the form $C_i$ are denoted by $F_j$ and referred to as {\it fake} components.
+A finite set of oriented immersed connected curves $T$ in $\CP^1$ will be called an adapted family for $(f,C)$ if it satisfies the following properties: \begin{itemize} \item[-] The image of the set of critical values $f(C)$ is part of $T$. \item[-] Given any element $c\in T$, there exists another element of $c'\in T$ having a non--empty intersection\footnote{In case $c$ has a self--intersection, then $c'=c$ is allowed.} with $c$.
+Any two elements of $T$ intersect transversally. \item[-] There exists no triple intersection point between the curves of $T$. \item[-] The complement $\CP^1\setminus|T|$ is a union of open disks. \end{itemize} $|T|\subset\CP^1$ denotes the underlying set of points of the elements of $T$.
+The elements of an adapted family $T$ that are not in the image of a component of $C$ are referred to as fake components.
+Let $N\in\N$ be fixed.
+The insertion of fake curves proves the existence of an adapted family with $\mbox{diam}_{g_0}(\CP^1\setminus|T|)\leq 1/N$, $g_0$ the standard round metric.\\